Credit: Javier Alvarez

 Use vinegar and your grill brush to scrub your grates and lid interior.
 Remove the burners on your gas grill, paying close attention to how you removed them so you can easily replace them.
 You can use vinegar to scrub these as well.
 If your charcoal grill has an ash catcher, be sure to remove it and clean it out.

 How to Clean Stainless Steel BBQ Exterior

-Vinegar or hot, soapy water can easily remove most grease and dirt from your stainless-steel grill.
-If you have particularly stubborn spots, use a sponge without a scratch pad to buff the surface with hot, soapy water.
+Vinegar or warm soapy water can easily remove most grease and dirt from your stainless-steel grill.
+If you have particularly stubborn spots, use a sponge without a scratch pad to buff the surface with warm soapy water.
 Use a microfiber towel to dry the grill.
 Then, you can keep it protected by wiping the stainless steel with a wipe made specifically for the material.

 How to Remove Rust from BBQ Grill